-In Year 11 students will continue working on their coursework portfolio and begin preparing for the external set assignment from January, where they will respond to set tasks, followed by a practical exam in the April.
+In Year 11 students will continue working on their coursework portfolio and begin preparing for the externally set assignment in January, where they will respond to set task, followed by a practical exam in April of Year 11.

 Should I take 3D Design at GCSE?